super-nexus/PSP/psp.md

 * Web platform:
     * **Briefly describe the underlying technologies supporting the Web platform**
-        HTML (hyper text mark up language) is a markup language for hyper text, which is a text that points to another resource
+        HTML (hyper text mark up language) is a markup language for hyper text, which is a text that can hold a reference to another resource
         HTTP -> is a client-server communication protocol where client sends the request and server responds with response.
 It has multiple methods: GET, POST, PUT, DELETE...
         URL -> is a unified way of referencing resources on the web
     * **What is Hypertext?
 Briefly describe its historical role in the Web.**